-So what factors influence you when choosing a car to take you into the later years of your life.
+So what factors influence you when choosing a car to take you into the later years of your life?
 Will it be a snazzy little convertible, a sensible estate, or maybe a people carrier to well, carry lots of little people and their associated mountain of pushchairs and toys?

 Time To Enjoy The Wind In Your Hair

 We all remember the nostalgic films of bygone days, when impossibly handsome actors in straw hats and aviator sunglasses drove shiny convertible cars around hairpin bends, to some romantic soundtrack.
-Usually accompanied by an equally impossibly glamourous female wearing a chiffon scarf which was blowing gently in the breeze.
+Usually accompanied by an equally impossibly glamorous female wearing a chiffon scarf that was blowing gently in the breeze.
 These scenes of course were usually shot in exotic places such as the South of France or the Italian Riviera.